 Oil shocks can be adjustable.
 (Update 2019)

-No coil-overs allowed on any corner of the truck.
+No coil overs allowed on rear corners of the truck.
+(Update 2022)

 Steering must remain stock to frame.
 Aluminum tie rods are allowed.